str1k6rJP/Java-TSP-Elastic-Net-/README.md

 Since that reason I'd recommend you to run it a few times on single input data so you would get really good solutions.

 The 'algor' folder is outdated so there is no reason to use it.

-All the useful data kies in folder with README.txt
+All the useful data lies in folder with README.txt

 The optimized code is inside 'Algorithm' folder

 The 'algo' folder still stays here because of only the reason I don't know how to delete all the folder together and it doesn't seem possible to do it manually deleting it file by file